-French astronomer Charles Messier's list of the best and brightest showpieces in the night sky is popular with skywatchers of all experience levels.
+French astronomer Charles Messier's list of the best and brightest deep sky objects is popular with skywatchers of all experience levels.
 During the new moon period in early spring each year, it's possible to observe every one of the 110 objects in a single night.
 For many amateur astronomers, this observing challenge is a bucket list item known as the Messier marathon.

-In this edition of Mobile Astronomy, we'll tell you how to "run" a Messier marathon.
-We'll cover what equipment you'll need, when to attempt the feat, the optimal order to view the objects, and how to use mobile astronomy apps for planning and recording your observations.
+This year, both March and April offer periods to run the Messier Marathon.
+In this edition of Mobile Astronomy, we'll tell you what equipment you'll need, when to attempt the feat, the optimal order to view the objects, and how to use mobile astronomy apps for planning and recording your observations.

-And if you aren't quite ready to tackle the entire list all at once, you can still enjoy many of Messier's delights at your leisure.
-[Messier's List: Hubble Telescope's Stunning Views of Deep-Sky Objects]
+And if you aren't quite ready to tackle the entire list all at once, you can slow down and enjoy many of Messier's delights at your leisure.

 What is the Messier List?